BroboticsForever/capstone/README.md

     $ git config --global user.name "Your Name"
     $ git config --global user.email "your@email.com"
-    $ git config --global push.default simple         // THIS ONE IS IMPORTANT SO YOU DO NOT DESTROY THE WORLD (aka the Brobotics repo)
+    $ git config --global push.default simple         // THIS ONE IS IMPORTANT SO YOU DO NOT DESTROY THINGS

 Then, add this snippet of code to your `~/.bashrc` file (`~/.profile` for MAC OS X):